alexbecker/prompt-injection/paper.typ

 because the attack methods and objectives typically tested in both settings have high overlap.
 However, we will see in our analysis that this does not necessarily transfer when attack objectives are changed to fit the direct prompt injection scenario.

-Most defenses leverage off‑the‑shelf text‑classification models.
+Most defenses leverage off-the-shelf text-classification models.
-An early example is *LLM Guard‑v2*, which fine‑tunes DeBERTa‑v3 on a composite dataset of known attacks and benign prompts and reports $F_1 approx 0.95$ on its held‑out split @llmguardv2.
+An early example is *LLM Guard-v2*, which fine-tunes DeBERTa-v3 on a composite dataset of known attacks and benign prompts and reports $F_1 approx 0.95$ on its held-out split @llmguardv2.
 *Sentinel* fine-tunes a ModernBERT-large classifier on a more diverse corpus, reporting achieving nearly 100% accuracy on older benchmarks and $F_1 approx 0.98$ on its unseen test set @ivry2025sentinel.
 *DataSentinel* achieves similar benchmark results but better robustness against adaptive attacks by formulating detection as a minimax game